 Despite the quality of Nintendo’s games – and in our opinion titles like Super Mario 3D World, Donkey Kong Country Tropical Freeze and Mario Kart 8 are as good as anything out there – it’s just not translating into console sales.
 It’s clear that consumers will not choose a console for its first-party exclusives unless they’re backed up by the full suite of multi-format blockbusters from third-party publishers.

-It demands a rethink in strategy and investment for the company when it approaches the Nintendo NX launch lineup, and the console’s release schedule of games.
+It demands a rethink in strategy and investment for the company when it approaches the Nintendo Switch launch lineup, and the console’s release schedule of games.
 One argument is to pay for timed exclusivity on a major upcoming third-party game like Grand Theft Auto 6 or The Elder Scrolls 6 – much as Microsoft did with Rise of the Tomb Raider – but is that really achievable?

 We’ll find out for sure when the launch lineup is revealed in full, adding to the only confirmed title, The Legend of Zelda (a Nintendo game).
-For more, visit our full round-up on all the Nintendo NX rumours.